 The adventures of Earth's martial arts defender Son Goku continue with a new family and the revelation of his alien origin.
 Now Goku and his allies must defend the planet from an onslaught of new extraterrestrial enemies.

 The extraordinary adventures of life within a computer, as depicted in one of the world's first totally-computer-generated series.
-The mouth-watering animation, riotous humour, infinitely-variable action and scenery, and intelligent use of every computer reference known, combine to produce a stunning universe where good constantly fights the forces of evil.
+The riotous humour, infinitely-variable action and scenery, and intelligent use of every computer reference known, combine to produce a stunning universe where good constantly fights the forces of evil.
 Dot Matrix and her brother Enzo, plus thousands of friendly binomes, live in Mainframe, which is plagued by viruses Megabyte and sister strain Hexadecimal.
 Guardian Bob is sent from the Net to protect them, and soon makes it his home.
 Together, they must prevent Megabyte from taking control of all the systems.
-As an added complication, games being played by the mystical User invade the system regularly, and must be defeated, or else portions of the city are laid waste... this gives us a chance to see every genre of video-game ever conceived, from the point of view of the characters!
-When Megabyte finally manages to banish Bob, Enzo...
+As an added complication, games being played by the mystical User invade the system regularly, and must be defeated, or else portions of the city are laid waste...
+This gives us a chance to see every genre of video-game ever conceived, from the point of view of the characters!
+When Megabyte finally manages to banish Bob, Enzo takes over as the city's ...
 Written by

 Cynan Rees <email@example.com>

 The end of Season Three features a musical summary of the events of that season.
 It is done to the tune of "Modern Major General' by Gilbert and Sullivan, from "The Pirates of Penzance" See more »

 It is established early on that simulated time is 10,000 times faster than real time, as the characters use the unit nanosecond like we use the second.
 Yet, in the one area where the characters interact with the Users (i.e, humans), the games, time passes at a much faster pace while it should be much, much slower.
 See more »